 Like it’s after Holiday Ham counterpart, Navy Bean Soup, Split Pea is downright cheap to make.
+I last priced Split Pea Soup with Ham in February 2012, for $1.67 for six servings.
+I might want to update that pricing but it’s really not that much more today, in 2018.
 Think about doubling it; Split Pea Soup freezes well, it’s a great soup to divide into portions for lunches or freeze for a meal.
 It separates when thawed so just stir it back together.

 Split Pea Soup